green3g/cmv-widgets/AppSettings_Widget/README.md

 label | string | - | the checkbox label

 ##Developing
 Storing a custom value in the appSettings widget can be used to set and retrieve values in localStorage and via url when the user clicks 'Share Map'.
+If the url becomes too long, a web server url should be provided, such as the attached php script.

 - First, see http://dojotoolkit.org/reference-guide/1.10/dojo/topic.html to find out how dojo.topic works.
 - Add key to appSettings option parameter array